 The difference between rows and columns is that rows are horizontal arrangements of objects, words, numbers, data or other things.
 Instead, a column is a vertical arrangement of objects, words, numbers, data or other things.

-We often find terms like rows and columns, when we are ready to organize data in a logical and concise way.
+We often find terms like rows and columns, when we are ready to organize data logically and concisely.
 Because these two terms are used together most of the time, people often find it difficult to distinguish.
-Both rows and columns have their uses but because they are used in matrices, spreadsheets and classroom settings too, for the purpose of dividing two categories, groups, types and so on.
+Both rows and columns have their uses but because they are used in matrices, spreadsheets and classroom settings too, to divide two categories, groups, types and so on.

 What Is Row?

 Rows are groups of horizontal values in a table.
 This is an arrangement where objects, words, numbers, data, or other things are arranged face to face by lying side by side in horizontal lines.
 Data or lines run from left to right, this type of arrangement is known as “Line.”
 It moves from left to right such as the arrangement of school, college and exam room seating, chairs arranged in the auditorium and cinema from left to right and horizontally This kind of arrangement is called a row.

 The term line is widely used in various fields; he currently has the most prominent use in spreadsheets such as Microsoft Excel.
 In our daily lives, we also find these terms several times.
 Data in rows arrange to make things look more prominent and comfortable for planners and followers.

 Columns also usually relate to datasets in a spreadsheet or table.
 A column is an arrangement in which objects, words, numbers or data or other things are arranged one after another in a vertical order.
 Because columns are divided into lines, it increases the readability and attractiveness of the table.
 In spreadsheets such as MS Excel, row titles are represented using letters.